AndreaSanchezTapia/iyo-apero_ast/content/project/1_greunal/index.md

 ---

 This was the first offical research project I participated in.
-The ecological redtoration group at the National University of Colombia (UNAL) established several experiments for the ecological restoration of Higher-Andean Forests in strategic areas for the supply of water of Bogotá, Colombia.
+The ecological restoration group at the National University of Colombia (UNAL) established several experiments for the ecological restoration of Higher-Andean Forests in strategic areas for the supply of water of Bogotá, Colombia.

 I was in charge of the experiments to control the invasive species _Ulex europaeus_ L., an agressive shrub that occupies abandoned pastures and promotes fires.